 Musselman Library’s commitment to open involves financial support for open access initiatives, an open access mandate for all publications by library employees, oversight of the college’s institutional repository, and sustained outreach to the campus community by the Scholarly Communications Department in partnership with their colleagues across the library.
-Librarians also assist faculty to evaluate publishing contracts for openness and to locate open educational resources (OER) for use in their courses.
+Librarians are available to help faculty understand how publishing contracts impact the open sharing of their scholarship, and to help faculty locate open educational resources (OER) for use in their courses.

 The Cupola is the foundation of our commitment to open access and open publishing.
 We collect and share scholarly and creative works produced by the Gettysburg College community.
 We also use The Cupola as a journal publishing platform.

 Each October Musselman Library promotes and hosts events for Open Access Week.
 Check out our most recent OA Week programming.

 In order to help transition academic publishing to a more open system, we allocate some of our collections budget to support open access projects.
 We currently support: